Do you have questions, concerns, or a complaint?

 The law is complex.
 Full of its own jargon, latin phrases, and procedural traditions.
 We don’t expect our clients to understand all of that.
 After all, that is why you hired an experienced attorney, right?
 However, it can be the case that your attorney gets stuck in “work mode” and continues to use confusing language, or unfamiliar terms, to talk to you about your case.
 We always want you to understand what is going on in your case.
 If you are having trouble understanding what is going on in your case, the first remedy that we suggest is to speak to one of our staff.
 Staff are a great bridge between the legal world, and those of us who don’t speak legal jargon.
 Staff are typically also more available to clients as they do not manage court schedules, depositions, or client meetings.

 If you have a concern that your questions aren’t being heard, or you feel that your legal representation isn’t meeting your expectations, then we would invite you to send a message directly to our Operations Manager, Andrew Cook.
-You can do this by using the contact page and starting your message with “Attention Andrew.”
+You can do this by using the contact page and writing “Attention Operations Manager” in the adverse parties block.
 By using this communications method, we find that we can resolve a majority of the concerns and frustrations that our clients are having.
 It is important to us that we act on feedback, but there is little we can do to help if feedback is vague, anonymous, or lacking in details.

 Typical concern that we deal with might be explained in the Q & A below: